-This bill is supported by several labor organizations, who write in support stating:
+The bill is supported by several labor organizations, including the National Electrical Contractors Association and United Contractors, who write in support stating:

 Public Contract Code § 9204 has been in effect for nearly a decade and has proven to be a cost saving, litigation reducing framework that benefits public agencies, taxpayers, and contractors alike.
 The statute requires public agencies to timely respond to contractor claims for extra or change order work, promptly pay undisputed amounts, and engage in a structured dispute resolution process, including meet and confer discussions and nonbinding mediation, before disputes escalate into costly litigation.